 Clerical professionals are organized, detail oriented, and good writers and communicators.
 They also interact well with staff and clients.
 Clerical jobs include office clerks, administrative assistants and administrative support supervisors.

-Employment opportunities for office clerks were expected to increase by 3% between 2014 and 2024, according to the BLS.
-Individuals in this field earned a median salary of $29,580 in May 2015, based on the BLS data.
+Employment opportunities for office clerks were expected to decline between 2018 and 2028, according to the BLS.
+Individuals in this field earned a mean salary of $35,200 in May 2018, based on the BLS data.

 General office clerks carry out common office tasks, including keyboarding, data entry, photocopying and answering phones.
 Some perform additional tasks that are unique to their employer; for example, a clerk in a doctor's office may submit insurance collection requests, while a clerk at a bank may assist in balancing customer deposit records.

 Most employers expect clerks to have a working knowledge of common software applications such as word processing and spreadsheet programs, and office equipment like fax and copy machines.
 As office clerks gain experience, they may perform more complex duties such as account reconciliation and proofreading.